aleosin/blank/README.md

 * Python application also uses live reload, no special processes and ports needed.

 ### Supported features
+* You can sign up (no confirmation emails for the moment)
-* You can sign in with superuser account
+* You can sign in either with previusly signed up account or superuser account created from `createsuperuser` (see command above)
 * You can sign out then

 To be continued.